Lew Yung-Chien

-Lew Yung-Chien RCA (1938) is a Chinese-born Canadian photographer, artist, and author.
+Lew Yung-Chien RCA (1938) is a Taiwanese-Canadian photographer, artist, and author.
 Known for his painterly nature photographs, Lew is a member of the Royal Canadian Academy of Arts (RCA).
 A published author, he wrote and photo-illustrated L’esprit du taï-chi and received the Arts Society of China 2011 Award (Taiwan) for his illustrated book 60 Chinese Cookies.
 He has lectured and exhibited in Quebec, California, and China.